-Senate Bill 198: SB 198 authorizes the Board of Trustees of the Internal Improvement Trust Fund (Board of Trustees) to establish seagrass mitigation banks to ensure the preservation and regeneration of seagrass and to offset the unavoidable impacts of projects, so long as the seagrass mitigation banks meet the public interest criteria enshrined in state law.
-The bill clarifies that it does not prohibit mitigation for impacts to seagrass or other habitats on sovereignty or non-sovereignty submerged lands, upon approval of the Board of Trustees.
+Senate Bill 198: CS/SB 198 authorizes the Board of Trustees of the Internal Improvement Trust Fund (Board of Trustees) to grant easements on sovereignty submerged lands (SSLs) for mitigation banks that are permitted under, and meet the public interest criteria in, state law.
+The bill provides that it does not prohibit mitigation to offset impacts to seagrass or other habitats on SSLs upon meeting the public interest criteria.
+It also directs the Department of Environmental Protection to adopt and modify rules to ensure that required financial assurances are equivalent and sufficient to provide for the long-term management of mitigation.